bergmannjg/WikitextTemplateParser/src/WikitextDbComparer/readme.md

 A wikitext station matches with a db station (*matching step 3*, see function StationMatch.matchesWkStationWithDbStation)

 * if the distance differences are small
-* and the the staion names have a common substring.
+* and station shortnames ([DS100](https://fahrweg.dbnetze.com/fahrweg-de/kunden/betrieb/betriebsstellen-1393360)) are equal or the station names have a common substring.

 ### Usage